 Water can be an extremely expensive aspect of farming, and if you don’t have a reservoir or rainwater collection system in place, watering your plants can cost a lot of money.
 Soil does not hold water well, meaning that you lose the vast majority of your water back into the ground.

-Watering your plants hydroponically needs significantly less water, because again, the water is delivered directly to the roots.
+Watering your hydroponic plants needs significantly less water and a higher quality nutrient solution, because again, the water is delivered directly to the roots.
 Some methods, such as aeroponics, use very little water because they only mist the roots, rather than washing them with it.

 3) Reduced weeding